lomorage/homepage/content/blog/windows-docker.md

 Please restart the Windows machine after finish the docker installing.

-# 2. PUll Lomorage Image
+# 2. Pull Lomorage Image

-Use one kind of terminal like: Windows Terminal or Git-bash or Windows Power Shell or CMD：
+Use one kind of terminal like: Windows Terminal or Git-bash or Windows Power Shell：

+(**Suggest** to use git-bash, you can download from here: [https://gitforwindows.org/)](https://gitforwindows.org/)

 > docker pull lomorage/raspberrypi-lomorage:latest